Accelerated Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes: Strong -growth

 This section presents affine-invariant convergence results for the Frank-Wolfe algorithm (\fw) with open-loop step-size of the form $\eta_t = \frac{\ell}{t+\ell}$ for $\ell \in \N_{\geq 2}$ when $(\cC, f)$ satisfies the strong $(M, r)$-growth property for some $r\in [0,1]$.
-For ease of exposition, we consider three cases separately: $r=0$, $r=1$, and $r\in]0,1[$ as detailed in Theorem~\ref{thm:slow_conv}, Theorem~\ref{thm:1_strong}, and Theorem~\ref{thm:rate_strong}, respectively.
-We separately discuss the cases $r=0$ and $r=1$ because the statements and proofs for these two cases are particularly simple and enlightening.
+As we detail in Section~\ref{sec.suff_strong_M_r} below, the developments in this section answer several open questions raised in \cite{wirth2023acceleration} and also improve on some of the main convergence results therein.